ar-nowaczynski/utttai/README.md

 ## Evaluation

-Because there is no external benchmark, a custom evaluation setup has been created to assess the overall AI performance in Ultimate Tic-Tac-Toe.
+The following evaluation procedure has been designed and then computed to assess the overall AI performance in Ultimate Tic-Tac-Toe.

 ### Evaluation setup